 July 9-16, 2014, we joined together online, praying for one of the kidnapped girls each hour.
 Thank you for joining us once an hour as we lifted up each of these girls by name.
-As the days go on, choose a few girls from the list below to continue praying for in your time with God.
+As the many days pass since their kidnapping, continue to choose a few girls from the list below to continue praying for in your time with God.

 |Gloria M.||Kauna K.||Deborah P.||Aishatu G.||Sarah|